Rui-Zhang1997/python-intro/python.md

 	<code>
 ```
 #### varargs
 Python supports for multiple arguments and variable keyword arguments.
-To do t
+To do this, attach `*` to the beginning of a variable makes it accept a variable number of arguments and
 ### Conditions
 There is a single conditional in Python, which is the {\em if...elif...else}.
 Unlike other languages, there is no switch.
 The syntax
 ```python